-A diverse range of recreational activities which are compatible with the cultural and ecological values of Taharoa, will be available for all visitors.
+A diverse range of recreational activities which are compatible with the cultural and ecological values of Kai Iwi Lakes, will be available for all visitors.

-- To optimise visitors' experiences and enjoyment through the development of recreational opportunities (active and passive) which heighten appreciation of the natural and cultural characteristics of Taharoa without compromising its values. - To position Taharoa to act as a hub for wider walking and cycling linkages. - To manage the effects of all visitors on the environment through the appropriate design of the landscape and infrastructure.

-- To encourage a wide range of social, cultural and sporting events which are compatible with the Domain's environmental and cultural characteristics, whilst ensuring that these do not result in exclusive use. - To reduce conflicting water based activities and enhancing the appeal of the domain as a destination for passive and non-motorised recreation activities e.g. rowing, sailing, kayaking, waka ama, cycling, walking, swimming, paddleboarding etc. - To improve safety within the Domain and on the lakes by having clear rules, guidelines and information that relate to the activities, coupled with active education.
+- To optimise visitors' experiences and enjoyment through the development of recreational opportunities (active and passive) which heighten appreciation of the natural and cultural characteristics of Kai lwi Lakes without compromising its values. - To position Kai lwi Lakes to act as a hub for wider walking and cycling linkages. - To manage the effects of all visitors on the environment through the appropriate design of the landscape and infrastructure. - To encourage a wide range of social, cultural and sporting events which are compatible with Kai lwi Lakes' environmental and cultural characteristics, whilst ensuring that these do not result in exclusive use. - To reduce conflicting water-based activities and enhance the appeal of Lake Waikare as a destination for passive and non-motorised recreation activities e.g. rowing, sailing, kayaking, waka ama, cycling, walking, swimming, paddleboarding etcetera. - To ensure Lake Taharoa is available for a range of mixed uses e.g. powerboats, swimming, fishing, waka ama, sailing, kayaking etcetera. - To promote Kai Iwi Lakes as an events venue for events that are compatible with the lakes environment and cultural values, whilst ensuring that this does not result in exclusive use. - To improve safety within Kai lwi Lakes and on the lakes by having clear rules, guidelines and information that relate to the activities, coupled with active education.

-• Completion of a landscape and infrastructure plan to effectively manage visitor needs, with monitoring of its implementation.
+- Completion of a landscape and infrastructure plan to effectively manage visitor needs, with monitoring of its implementation.
+For example: - o day visitor facilities at key destination points including toilets and picnic facilities; - o entranceway improvements; and